Compositional data analysis for modelling and forecasting mortality using the {\alpha}-transformation: Introduction

-However, these studies use log-ratio approaches to transform $d_{t,x}$, which have major drawbacks as they lack flexibility and cannot handle zeros due to their logarithmic nature.
-These limitations can be addressed by the $\alpha$\nobreakdash-transformation introduced by Tsagris et al. \cite{Tsa2011}.
-The $\alpha$\nobreakdash-transformation generalises log-ratio transformations, offering greater flexibility through the $\alpha$\nobreakdash-parameter \cite{Tsa2011}.
-With the $\alpha$\nobreakdash-parameter commonly ranges between 0 and 1 \cite{Gia2024, HLSAlpha2024}, it balances Euclidean data analysis (EDA) and log-ratio analysis (LRA).
-The intermediate $\alpha$ values sometimes outperform $\alpha = 0$ (LRA) and $\alpha = 1$ (EDA) \cite{Tsa2016}.
-This flexibility allows the $\alpha$\nobreakdash-transformation to be applied to data containing zeros using strictly positive values of $\alpha$ \cite{Tsa2011, Tsa2016, Tsa2023}.
-Although the $\alpha$\nobreakdash-transformation does not satisfy all the theoretical properties outlined by Aitchison \cite{Ait1986}, such as scale invariance, perturbation invariance and subcompositional dominance, its practical applicability remains unaffected since these properties primarily support the LRA methods \cite{Tsa2011, Tsa2023}.
+Most CoDA-based studies rely on log-ratio transformations of $d_{t,x}$, which have notable drawbacks, such as they lack flexibility and cannot handle zeros due to their logarithmic nature.
+These limitations can be addressed by the $\alpha$\nobreakdash-transformation introduced by Tsagris et al. \cite{Tsa2011}, which generalises log-ratio approaches and offers greater flexibility through the $\alpha$\nobreakdash-parameter \cite{Tsa2011}.
+Typically ranging between 0 and 1 \cite{Gia2024, HLSAlpha2024}, $\alpha$ balances log-ratio analysis (LRA, $\alpha = 0$) and Euclidean data analysis (EDA, $\alpha = 1$), with intermediate values sometimes outperforming both \cite{Tsa2016}.
+Importantly, strictly positive $\alpha$ values allow the transformation to accommodate zero-containing data \cite{Tsa2011, Tsa2016, Tsa2023}.
+Although not all of Aitchison’s \cite{Ait1986} theoretical properties such as scale invariance, perturbation invariance and subcompositional dominance, which primarily support LRA methods, are satisfied by the $\alpha$\nobreakdash-transformation, its practical applicability remains unaffected \cite{Tsa2011, Tsa2023}.

-Numerous empirical studies have demonstrated that the $\alpha$\nobreakdash-transformation can enhance performance in both regression \cite{Tsa2015} and classification tasks \cite{Tsa2016}.
-In the context of forecasting, Shang and Haberman \cite{HLSAlpha2024} found that the $\alpha$\nobreakdash-transformation outperformed log-ratio transformations within the functional CoDA framework in short-term forecasting for Australian mortality data.
-These findings are consistent with those of Giacomello \cite{Gia2024}, who extended the CoDA framework by applying a multivariate functional $\alpha$\nobreakdash-transformation to provincial mortality data in Italy.

-The research gap lies in the unexamined application of the $\alpha$\nobreakdash-transformation within the CoDA framework under a non-functional data setting for all-cause mortality forecasting, by treating age as discrete rather than a continuum.
-This paper addresses the gap by evaluating forecast performance across multiple countries, highlighting the potential of the $\alpha$\nobreakdash-transformation to produce better or at least comparable results relative to the CLR transformation.
+Numerous empirical studies have demonstrated that the $\alpha$\nobreakdash-transformation can improve performance in both regression \cite{Tsa2015} and classification tasks \cite{Tsa2016}.
+In forecasting, Shang and Haberman \cite{HLSAlpha2024} found that the $\alpha$\nobreakdash-transformation outperformed log-ratio approaches within the functional CoDA framework for short-term Australian mortality forecasts.
+These results are consistent with Giacomello \cite{Gia2024}, who applied a multivariate functional $\alpha$\nobreakdash-transformation to provincial mortality data in Italy.
+However, the application of the $\alpha$\nobreakdash-transformation within a CoDA framework for all-cause mortality forecasting, treating age as discrete rather than a continuum, remains unexplored.
+This paper addresses the gap by evaluating forecast performance across multiple countries, showing that the $\alpha$\nobreakdash-transformation can yield results comparable to or better than those obtained using the CLR transformation.